The best campsites in New Zealand for first-time campers

 There’s over 270,000 square kilometres of beautiful land in New Zealand and just 5 million people to cover it.
 This leaves us with miles and miles and miles of untouched natural landscapes, pristine forests, rugged mountains and glorious lakes; making NZ one of the best countries to go camping.
 You'll find some of the best campsites in New Zealand in this blog post.

 All campsites and holiday parks here are listed for a reason, they're among our favourite sites to go camping...
-Especially if you are a first-time camper and would like to stay in amazing places without having to do without some of the comforts from home.
+Especially if you are a first-time camper and would like to stay in amazing places without having to miss some of the comforts of home.

 Of course, your Spaceships campervan comes with heaps included, like all sleeping & cooking gear.
 But wouldn't it be nice to stay at campsites that have more facilities than just a cold water shower and a long-drop toilet?
 Look no further, these are the best campsites in New Zealand for you.